Matthew Stubbs: The Antiguas

 The group came about after Stubbs was writing some new material that differed from what he had done in the past.
 The music he was listening to was a lot of afrobeat, psych-rock, garage rock, and blues.
 They debuted with a self-titled album that sounded like a soundtrack to an action/spy film.

 As of August 2017, Stubbs and his group, The Antiguas were playing free shows every week for Downbeat Mondays on Church St., Cambridge at The Sinclair's restaurant.

 In August 2018, they were at Cambridge's Middle East Restaurant and Nightclub, opening for surf legend, Dick Dale.

 GA-20

-Along with fellow classic blues, R&B and early rock and roll lover Pat Faherty, Stubbs formed The GA-20 in the fall of 2017.
-They added drummer Chris Anzalone and the group became a trio.
-About a year after their formation, the scored a deal with Karma Chief Records.
-In early 2019, their single "Naggin’ on My Mind" was out.
+Stubbs formed GA-20 in the fall of 2017.
+About a year after their formation, they scored a deal with Colemine Records imprint Karma Chief Records.
+In early 2019, their debut single "Naggin’ on My Mind" was out.
 GA-20's debut album was released in October of 2019 on Karma Chief Records and debuted at number 2 on the Billboard Blues Charts.
+GA-20 has seven releases under the Karma Chief Records imprint including three number 1 and two number 2 Billboard Blues albums.
+The group continues to record and release music with Stubbs acting as producer.